-Gillian Steward, former managing editor of the Calgary Herald and now a columnist with the Toronto Star and teacher at Mount Royal University, is the recipient of 2013 Atkinson Fellowship in Public Policy.
-Steve Paikin (left), senior editor and anchor of TVO's The Agenda, and John Honderich, chair of the board at Torstar, presented the fellowship at the 16th Annual CJF Awards.
+Gillian Steward, former managing editor of the Calgary Herald and now a columnist with the Toronto Star and teacher at Mount Royal University, is the recipient of 2014 Atkinson Fellowship in Public Policy.
+John Honderich, chair of the board at Torstar, presented the fellowship at the 17th Annual CJF Awards.

 The award is jointly sponsored by The Atkinson Charitable Foundation, the Toronto Star and The Honderich Family.

-The Selection Committee is open to new and imaginative research ideas on any number of topics.
-Preference will be given to issues that are at the forefront of public policy debates and have implications for Canadian society.
+The Selection Committee is open to research ideas on a wide range of topics.
+Preference will be given to issues that are at the forefront of public policy debate and have significant implications for Canadian society.
 The Fellowship will not be awarded to projects in history, anthropology, literature or folklore.

-All applications will be reviewed and 5 finalists will be invited to present full proposals, for which they will receive an honorarium.
+All submissions will be reviewed.
+Finalists will be invited to present full proposals for which they will receive a honourarium.

 For more information about the award and how to apply, please visit:

-Read the most recent report from 2010-2011 Atkinson Fellowship in Public Policy recipient Ann Dowsett Johnston.
+Read the report from 2011-2012 Atkinson Fellowship in Public Policy recipient Neil Sandell.

 See the past fellows.